lcaballero/inject-glob/readme.md

 ## Usage

 This is the basic usage.
-In this usage, where **all** options are defaulted, then names are derived from file names; no aggregation of any of the injectables is done, and default globs are used.
+In this usage, where **all** options are defaulted, the names are derived from file names, no aggregation of any of the injectables is done, and the default globs are used.

 ```
 path  = require('path')